NexTechFusion/rawen/README.md

 ## Dev-Mode

 1. Clone the repository
-2. Run `npm install`
+2. Run `npm i --force`
 3. Run `npm run dev`

 At the menu "Key" set a default LLM and a key if needed.

 ### 🛠️ Tools